phansch/dotfiles/README.md

 ### Vim

+ * Using [coc.vim][coc] for language integrations
  * Support for 'line' cursor shape in insert mode if using nvim
  * Turns syntax off for large files
  * Open the current file in browser (Useful for markdown)
  * Return to the same line when you reopen a file
- * Full Rust, Ruby and Javascript integration
+ * Switch between tmux and vim panes using the same shortcuts

 ### Git